 How to Create a Customer Journey Map (and Increase Conversions)

-[wl_faceted_search] The other day I ran into Peter, an old friend I hadn’t heard from for over a decade.
+The other day, I ran into Peter, an old friend I hadn’t heard from for over a decade.
 He was interested in cooking more than anything else; he dropped school at 14 and used to work in small restaurants and pubs to make a living.
-I always thought he was intelligent with great ideas, […]
+I always thought he was intelligent and had great ideas, […]

-The other day I ran into Peter, an old friend I hadn’t heard from for over a decade.
+The other day, I ran into Peter, an old friend I hadn’t heard from for over a decade.
 He was interested in cooking more than anything else; he dropped school at 14 and used to work in small restaurants and pubs to make a living.
-I always thought he was intelligent with great ideas, but I never thought he would be a great entrepreneur one day.
+I always thought he was intelligent and had great ideas, but I never thought he would be a great entrepreneur one day.

 It is with great surprise that I found out he now runs a successful catering business that generates around 10 million in sales annually.
 He never went to any culinary school or business school.
 He got money for his company by winning first prize in a popular TV cooking show.
 He somehow managed to open and maintain a risky business for years.
 I was in awe, so I invited him for a cup of coffee to catch up.

-He told me that his secret weapon was his marketing strategy, apart from his business sense and culinary talent.
+He told me that his secret weapon was his marketing strategy, in addition to his business sense and culinary talent.
 He knew exactly who he was addressing and how to speak to his targeted audience to make them purchase his products.
 In marketing terms, he managed to address all the pain points that helped the customers move through the journey map, turning them into loyal customers.

-This post will tell you all you need to know about the customer journey map, how to create one, and how to use it to increase customer retention.
+This post will explain everything you need to know about the customer journey map, how to create one, and how to use it to increase customer retention.

 What Is a Customer Journey Map